 As the API accepts data in batches which have limits, the output tool contains logic to take care of the batching.
 Please see this link for more details.

-Once you have entered your salesforce credentials, go ahead and pick your table (1).
+Once you have entered your Salesforce credentials, go ahead and pick your table (1).
 From the table you have selected choose your fields (2).
 At least one has to be some kind of field with dates and/or date times recorded.
-And finally you can enter in an SOQL query that will execute on your date field (3).
+And finally, you can enter in a SOQL query that will execute on your date field (3).

 Here is a full listing of your date query options when using SOQL to query on dates in the salesforce input tool - Date Formats and Date Literals.
 If you need help in getting your salesforce login credentials please see our Obtaining Credentials for the Salesforce Connectors article.

-If you run into any issues with the Salesforce input tool, please feel free to reach out to our Client Support team - Alteryx Support Page.
+If you run into any issues with the Salesforce input tool, please feel free to reach out to our Client Support team through the Case Portal.